 A.6.6.12.6.1 Test Purpose and Environment

-The purpose of the test is to verify that the RSTD measurement by aggregating PRS resources from multiple positioning frequency layers (PFLs) meets the measurement period requirements specified in clause 9.9.2.10 in an environment with AWGN propagation conditions in FR1.
+The purpose of the test is to verify that the RSTD measurement by aggregating PRS resources from 2 positioning frequency layers (PFLs) meets the measurement period requirements specified in clause 9.9.2.10 in an environment with AWGN propagation conditions in FR1.

 The supported test configurations are specified in table A.6.6.12.6.1-1.